shahedk/image-resizer/README.md

 # Image Resizer

 A micro-service to resize images.
-It provides an http end-point that takes the original image url, desired height & width as parameters and returns the resized image in response.
+It provides an http end-point that takes the original image url, desired height, width & output image format as parameters and returns the resized image in response.

 #### Usage: